Would you like to travel Europe cheap?

 Herd of Hucul in Bieszczady Mountains © Fotokon / Adobe Stock

 The prices are reasonable and cheaper compared to other tourist places in Poland.
 Bieszczady are great to visit all year round, as every season has its own beauty.
-The advantage of a winter visit is fewer tourists than in the summer, plus there's no avalanche risk in Bieszczady mountains.
+The advantage of a winter visit is even fewer tourists than in the summer, plus there's no avalanche risk in Bieszczady mountains.

-3. Morskie Oko lake
+3. Morskie Oko Lake

 Favourite spot of Claire from curiousclaire.co.uk